aamend/ml-registry/README.md

 ### Model Registry

-We use Nexus as a central model registry.
+We use nexus as a central model registry.
-Setting up Nexus is relatively easy and should already be de facto standard in your organisation.
+Setting up nexus is relatively easy and should already be de facto standard in your organisation.
 Project requires a `maven2` release repository to be created in order to host versioned pipeline models as per any standard Java dependency.

 ![ml-registry](images/ml-registry.png)